Single-Course Engelsk 5 ECTS

 • Describe and model basic processes relevant for constructing box-type Nutrients-Plankton-Zooplankton-Detritus (NPZD) models.

-• Design, parameterize, implement and operate a NPZD model of a water column.
+• Design, parameterize, implement, operate, and interpret results of a NPZD model of a water column.

 • Discuss strengths and weaknesses of NPZD types of models for predicting production in the water column, e.g. spring and autumn blooms and sub-surface production maxima.